Archive SEO: archive by topic, not by date

 Does anyone ever visit a website to dig through the archives in search of all posts written in a particular month?
 Most of the time, a visitor is looking for a post related to a specific topic, tag or category.

-Sadly, a lot of blogs still only use archives based on dates.
-To make matters worse, a lot of the time these archives are displayed in the sidebar.
-This way they show up on every single page.
+Sadly, many blogs still only use archives based on dates.
+To make matters worse, these archives are often displayed in the sidebar, which means they show up on every single page.
 From an SEO perspective, these posts in the archives have no real relation to the other posts except for their publication dates, which doesn’t say much about the content.

 Remove date archives from your sidebar.
 Date-based archives aren’t necessarily bad, but you should try not to use them as your main archive.
 We recommend using something like taxonomies!